hashicorp/terraform-google-vault/modules/vault-cluster/README.md

 ### Firewall Rules

-Network access to the Vault Compute Instances is governed by any VPC-levle Firewall Rules, but in addition, this module creates Firewall Rules to explicitly permit:
+Network access to the Vault Compute Instances is governed by any VPC-level Firewall Rules, but in addition, this module creates Firewall Rules to explicitly:

 * Allow Vault API requests within the cluster
 * Allow inbound API requests from the desired tags or CIDR blocks